The island is famous for its dramatic landscape and is one of the most popular hiking destinations in Scotland.

 Fairy Glenn Walk

-Mostly dry and grassy walking.
+Mostly dry and grassy walk.

 Distance: 2 km